Beto O'Rourke Says 'Hell Yes' He Wants to Take Your AR-15

 O’Rourke mentioned the shooting during both his opening and closing statements during the third Democratic Debate.

-O’Rourke’s Twitter account backed up his message during the debate, sending out tweets calling for an assault weapon buybacks.
-The account tweeted an image of an assault weapon with a grenade launcher—something that’s illegal for civilians to town—with the phrase “Beto has a ban for that“—a riff on Sen. Elizabeth Warren’s “I have a plan for that.”
+O’Rourke’s Twitter account backed up his message during the debate, sending out tweets calling for assault weapon buybacks.
+The account tweeted an image of an assault weapon with a grenade launcher—something that’s illegal for civilians to own—with the phrase “Beto has a ban for that“—a riff on Sen. Elizabeth Warren’s “I have a plan for that.”